changyupkim/issue-backup/README.md

 > node backup -f FILE DEST

 - FILE is the configuration file (.json) in which a user sets up the repository and project to back up.
 See the 'Configuration file' section of this document for the details.
-- DEST is the local filesystem directory to which the data in the repository is stored.
+- DEST is the local filesystem directory to which the data from the repository is stored.

-For example, the backup target is configured in 'config_jira_projA.json'.
+For example, the backup target is configured in __config_jira_projA.json__.
 And the backup artifacts will be found under the './jira_projA' directory.

 > node backup -f config_jira_projA.json ./jira_projA